tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 object on yet another server process.
 Ideally, your local code shouldn't be aware of the complexity ("number of hops") or the details -- but that's not always the case.

-Well, he won't allow commenting on his blog, so I'm forced to formulate my response here :)
+Well, he won't allow commenting on his blog, so I'm forced to formulate my response here&nbsp;:)
 Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover the broader aspects of the issue...
 However, it just kept getting longer and longer, until I got this behemoth of a blog post, so I'm attaching a **TL;DR info box**: